lequangphu/crypto-screener/docs/progress-log.md

   - **Resolution**: Added `__init__.py` files and updated imports to use relative imports.
   - **Status**: Fixed.
 All imports now use relative paths correctly.

-- **Backend Data Processing**: The Polars DataFrame creation for `protocols_data` failed due to mixed data types.
+- **Backend Data Processing**: The Polars DataFrame creation for `protocols_data` initially failed due to mixed data types and later due to inconsistent schemas during inference.
   - **Resolution**: Implemented proper type casting and null handling in `data_process.py`.
+  - **Resolution**: Ensured Polars DataFrame creation handles mixed data types by setting `strict=False` and, critically, by defining an explicit schema for the `protocols_df` to prevent type inference issues.
   - **Status**: Fixed.
-Data processing now handles mixed data types correctly.
+Data processing now handles mixed data types and schema inconsistencies correctly.
+The `/protocols` endpoint is now functional.

 ## Next Steps